encacen21/Bioinformatics-Tool-Primer-Design/README.md

 ### Usage

-1. Prepare your DNA sequences in FASTA format and, if available, your genome annotation file in GTF format.
+1. Prepare your DNA sequences in FASTA format and, if available.
 2. Update the script's parameters to point to your input files and specify desired output locations.
 3. Run the script from the command line.